comckay/HomeSys/README.md

 ==================
 Marco Schwartz

-This project uses the Arduino Yun to measure temperature and light level data & store it within a Google Docs spreadsheet using the web service Temboo.
+This project uses the Arduino Yun to measure temperature and light level data & store this data within a Google Docs spreadsheet using the web service Temboo.

 You can find the article on the Open Home Automation website: